YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 Alertmanager: http://\<kube-master>:30400<br>

-You should be able to observe metrics such as GPU Utilization, memory usage in GPU nodes dashboard but there are no Triton-related metrics for monitoring.
+You should be able to observe metrics such as GPU Utilization, memory usage in GPU nodes dashboard.
+However, there are no Triton-related metrics to monitoring.
 Therefore, let’s add Triton-related metrics into Prometheus server in the following sections.

-\<TODO>SCREENSHOT
+\<TODO>SCREENSHOT of GPU nodes dashboard

 # Monitor Triton Inference Server
 ## Add Triton Metrics into Prometheus server